iszczesniak/cpp/memory/index.md

 ## Constructor elision

-The modern call convention opened the door to efficient returning by value, and so the functionality that used to be known as the *return value optimization* (RVO) was finally standardized in C++11 under the name of the **constructor elision**.
+The modern call convention enabled efficient returning by value, and so the functionality that used to be known as the *return value optimization* (RVO) was finally standardized in C++11 under the name of the **constructor elision**.
 We need to know that an *optimization* is offered by a compiler: RVO has never been standardized, there is even no mention of it in the standard.